jgb36/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/tasks/compile_tool_list.md

 2. Each tool has been assessed based on its features and capabilities
 3. The list includes pricing information where available

+The dependencies for this task are:
+1. A clear understanding of the project management needs of the team.
+2. Knowledge of the various agile project management tools and their features.

 ## Effort Estimate:
 * 6 hours